robusta-dev/robusta/docs/help.rst

         which python3

-    This <new-path> should be added to the user path directores.
+    This <new-path> should be added to the user path directories.

     2. Find your shell config file ( ~/.profile or ~/.bash_profile or ~/.zshrc etc...) and append the following line: